Lightning Rod of the Oregon Cascades

 least-known but funnest climbs the rock spire on top has tremendous exposure down the north face of the mountain

 In the left lower side of the image above are the headwaters of Sink Creek.
 Down in the remote, trailess drainage I had the privilege of witnessing a Golden Eagle up close.
 It was on the ground near a small stream, maybe getting a drink.
 Quickly, it lurched into the air and buzzed straight over my head with its breath-taking six-foot wingspan.
-I felt the distinct rush of the passing airstream and imagined the talons, long and razor-sharp.
+I felt the distinct rush of the passing airstream and imagined with fright the talons, long and razor-sharp.

 I walked briefly on the Lathrop glacier's steepness and felt in great danger from the soaring black cliffs looming overhead, as any rockfall would be impossible to avoid.
 The moraine is large and during unusually warm years, there is a tiny glacial lake at the glacier's terminus.
+Update: I have not been back there for decades, and with Global Warming I suspect that this tiny residual glaicer, Oregon's southermost, may be dead and vanished now (2020)

 The mountain's steep horn and proximity to thunderstorm incursions from the east and south (California/Nevada) has rightfully earned the peak's nickname: "Lightning Rod of the Cascades."
 Examining the rocks on its summit, there are a frightening number of melted, glassy places!
 I have climbed this peak 14 times!